-Unfortunately, the TV's local dimming can't be completely disabled using the normal settings menu.
+The TV's local dimming can't be completely disabled using the normal settings menu.
 Just like in other measurements, in order to measure the native black uniformity, we had to disable PC Mode Dimming in the TV's service menu, and then activate PC Mode and Game Mode at the same time, which allowed us to turn local dimming off.

 You can see our recommended settings here.

+The Samsung Q90 has very good color volume with good coverage of the DCI P3 color space and decent coverage of the wider Rec 2020.
 Like most LED TVs, it can produce bright and dark colors across most of its gamut, but can't produce very bright blues.

 Unfortunately, during testing, the TV's local dimming (that can't be disabled) interfered with our gradient test, tampering with the data and making it score a bit worse than it should.
-However while not perfectly accurate, the score is still within the same ballpark as our subjective impression.
+However, while not perfectly accurate, the score is still within the same ballpark as our subjective impression.
 We had the same issue with the Q900R.

 We also compared the Q90R (top) with the Q9FN (bottom) and confirmed this.